alcnsahin/pipeline-trigger/README.md

 ﻿# pipeline-trigger

-This app connects to concourse using basic authentication.
+This application connects to concourse using basic authentication.